spy7/sword/README.md

 - **Ingest books**

-   In the administration page, select the `Books` model and click on the `Add Multiple Books` button.
+   On the administration page, select the `Books` model and click on the `Add Multiple Books` button.
 Then, click on `Choose File` to select a CSV file for importing books.
+The result will be sent to the system administrator's email.
+If the Docker email server is in use, you can check the email messages on port 8025.

 - **Endpoints**